 Impress the interviewer with outstanding mental math skills

-Possessing excellent mental math skills is crucial during case interviews because you will need these skills as a consultant.
+Possessing excellent mental math skills is crucial during a case interview because you will need these skills as a consultant.
 In general, there are two main reasons why consultants should possess excellent math skills:

-- As a consultant, you will come across several occasions, in which you will need mental math skills.
-Estimation skills can save a lot of time and in some cases help figure out unnecessary analysis that can waste a lot of time if a quick estimation is not done (see 80/20 or pareto principle).
-Without great math skills, you could end up spending the entire night using Excel.
+- As a consultant, you will come across several occasions in which you will need mental math skills.
+Estimation skills can save a lot of time and, in some cases, help figure out unnecessary analysis that can waste a lot of time if a quick estimation is not done (see 80/20 or pareto principle).
+Without excellent math skills, you could end up spending the entire night using Excel.

 Math or "quant" skills account for 20-25% of overall performance evaluation

-Quant skills are only one of the skills assessed in case interviews.
+Quant's skills are only one of the skills assessed in case interviews.
 As a candidate, you are evaluated on your overall combination of skills and your perceived potential.
 Generally, a candidate’s quantitative assessment consists of 20-25% of the overall interview evaluation weight.
-The goal of Management Consulting firms is to find the set of candidates with what they perceive are the best set of skills overall.
+The goal of Management Consulting firms is to find the set of candidates with what they perceive is the best set of skills overall.